DevOps Tools Report 2020

 Trello offers web-based and mobile versions.
 Your boards tell you what’s being worked on, by who, and where it is in a process.
 Boards are filled with cards, which are tasks for you and your team.
 Your team can comment and collaborate on cards, and each individual card can have photos, attachments, due dates, and more.

 To get more out of Trello, you can integrate with other development tools like Slack and GitHub, through Power-Ups.
+Trello also integrates with the GitKraken Git GUI, so you can view, edit and create branches tied to your Trello cards directly from your coding environment.

 GitKraken Boards integrates directly with GitHub in order to reduce context switching as your development team completes tasks and makes progress towards milestones.
 GitKraken Boards performs two-way sync with GitHub Issues and Milestones in real-time, so developers and managers have visibility into current project progress at all times.